bleonheart/Lilia/documentation/docs/libraries/lia.classes.md

 # Classes Library

-This page documents the functions for working with character classes and class management.
+This page documents the functions for working with character classes and job management.

 ---

 ## Overview

-The classes library (`lia.class`) provides a comprehensive system for managing character classes in the Lilia framework.
-It handles class registration, loading from files, validation, and player class management.
-The library supports class limits, whitelisting, faction requirements, and custom class behaviors through hooks and callbacks.
+The classes library (`lia.class`) provides a comprehensive system for managing character classes, jobs, and roles in the Lilia framework.
+It handles class registration, validation, player assignment, and class-related operations.

 ---